nikolasbtks/Obstacle-Detector/README.md

 | Resistors   | 100Ω (for LEDs) | 2 |
 | Power Supply   | 5V via USB | 1 |

+A detailed circuit schematic is also provided.
+This schematic show the connections between the components.

+photo

+- The LEDs are connected via 100Ω resistors to GPIO PA1 and PA4.
+- The HC-SRF05 sensor has a 5V power supply, the Echo pin is connected to GPIO PA9, the Trig pin is connected to GPIO PA8 and the Out pin is not used.

 ## How to install and run this project ?
 If you wish to test it, you need to download the entire project from GitHub.
 Then, setup the STM32CubeIDE and open the application files you've downloaded.